-We will be using Zoom video conferencing, which is very easy to access by computer, or regular telephone.
+We will be using Zoom video conferencing, which is very easy to access by computer or regular telephone.
 If you choose to use your tablet or smartphone, be sure to download the Zoom app ahead of time.
 We will be starting each meeting on time so please connect 15 minutes before the call so that the host can help with any technical difficulties or questions you may have.
 Once the call starts the host will be not be able to help with connection issues.
-Once you are connected via Zoom you are welcome mute your microphone and turn off your video until just before the meeting starts - or you may enjoy chatting with others in the meeting while you wait
+Once you are connected via Zoom you are welcome mute your microphone and turn off your video until just before the meeting starts - or you may enjoy chatting with others in the meeting while you wait.

 Link here for instruction and access to Zoom conferencing.